GeorgeCrochiere/comm429-framework-app-v2/src/blog/dev-blog-1.md

 ![*An example directory showing the "Projects" folder with the "web_boiler.sh" script and various projects inside the directory.*](/src/assets/img/InstallationLocation.png)

+<p class="imgQuote">An example directory showing the "Projects" folder with the "web_boiler.sh" script and various projects inside the directory.</p>
 ___

 <a name="run"></a>